This Week at Glade Church

 Glade Kids & Youth Church 25-26 Signup

-Nursery: VOLUNTEER NEEDED!
-Youth Group: VOLUNTEER NEEDED!
+Nursery: Ann L. Youth Group: VOLUNTEER NEEDED!

 Nursery: VOLUNTEER NEEDED!
 Kids’ Church: VOLUNTEER NEEDED!